Stanford, Montana

 Stanford is a town in and the county seat of Judith Basin County, Montana, United States.
 The population was at 403 as of the 2020 census.

+Stanford was frequented by C.M.
+Russell and is featured in some of his landscape paintings.

+History

 Stanford began with the establishment of a trading post by Thomas C. Power in 1875.
 In 1908 the town moved about 3 miles to be next to the new railroad.

-The Judith Basin County Museum is in town.